-You can read my about the best chinchilla dust and dust bathhouses to purchase here.
+You can read my about the best chinchilla dust and dust bathhouses.

-You can also read my post about how to give your chinchilla a dust bath properly here.
+You can also read my post about how to give your chinchilla a dust bath properly.

 Another consideration to keep in mind on the subject of hair loss, bald spots, and fur slips with your chinchilla is shedding.

-Normal shedding will occur and that does not mean anything is wrong nor will it ever cause bald spots or fur loss in a manner you will notice.
+Normal shedding will occur and it does not mean anything is wrong.
+Shedding will never cause bald spots or fur loss in a manner you will notice.

-If you do, it’s not normal shedding and more likely to be a fur slip.
+A chinchilla sheds minimally, so it will not cause a noticeable bald spot.
+If you do notice one, it’s not normal shedding and more likely to be a fur slip.

 Does Chinchilla Hair Grow Back?